July 22, 2024

 Veganism is growing in popularity, not only because of the health benefits it brings, but also because it helps protect the planet.
 Plant-based food is much more energy efficient to produce than meat and can improve – some research has linked vegan diets with lower blood pressure and cholesterol.

-Consider introducing at least one day a week where meat is banned from the office, and make your meat-free mark on the world.
-As a result of their weekly office food shop, Phillis reflects that the Tapestry team have become more selective over the foods they select: “it has made us all much more aware of what we eat and spend, and I think we have all cut down on unhealthy choices”.
+Consider introducing at least one day a week where meat is banned from the office and make your meat-free mark on the world.
+As a result of their weekly office food shop, Phillis reflects that the Tapestry team have become more selective over the foods they select: “It has made us all much more aware of what we eat and spend, and I think we have all cut down on unhealthy choices”.

 8) Planet-friendly printing

 Another small but significant sustainable office idea to take note of is a change in office printing practice.
-When it comes to printing, encourage staff to be mindful of whether or not something genuinely needs to be printed.
+When it comes to printing, encourage staff to be mindful of whether something genuinely needs to be printed.
 Get them into the habit of communicating digitally by email.

 You can also ask vendors to send invoices electronically to remove some of the paperwork; this would reduce your company’s carbon footprint and improve the efficiency of the business.